-Senate votes on future of health care bill
+McCain returns as Senate advances health bill

 "These are the moments legislatively when you get creative.
 We're getting creative."

-Leadership was floating a strategy Tuesday morning that lays out a series of proposals that attempt to give everyone they want, even though nearly every element is destined for failure on the floor during the amendment process.
+Leadership was floating a strategy Tuesday morning that lays out a series of proposals that attempt to give everyone something of what they want, even though nearly every element is destined for failure on the floor during the amendment process.

 That strategy is as follows, in terms of amendment order: